regiiis/AirQualityMonitoringAndPrediction/README.md

 <br>

 ## Setup for Development
 Use Linux.
-If you have windows, use WSL.
+If you have windows, use Ubuntu-based WSL.

 ### Python Virtual Environment
 ```bash